 Project Survival Cat Haven

 Project Survival is dedicated to the preservation of wild cats.
 Funds from tours are used for feeding the cats and conservation efforts.
-Project Survival is a wonderful place to see and learn about cats.
+Project Survival is a beautiful place to see and learn about cats.
 Unlike a zoo, guests can get up close to large and small felines.
-There are more than 30 species wild cats at the Project Survival Cat Haven.
+There are more than 30 species of wild cats at the Project Survival Cat Haven.
 Address 38257 E Kings Canyon Rd Dunlap, CA 93621.
 Phone (559) 338-3216 website